-Maybe you were expecting a little more math in an episode about cash flow.
+Maybe you were expecting a little more math in an article about cash flow.
 Maybe you were expecting more talk about profit, expenses, and investments.
 Money is about so much more than math though.

 It’s a privilege to be able to focus on just the numbers—and I’d argue that it’s not healthy for a business to manage itself according to its P&L only.
 For those of us who are disrupting bigger business and cultural systems, whether by choice or by circumstance, there is more to think about than revenue and expenses.